-Of the bone shaving procedures he has performed, Honnas said that about 90% of horses make a full recovery.
+Of the bone shaving procedures he has performed, Honnas said that about 90% of horses make a full recovery with an improved range of motion.
 In some cases, he said, some horses will still experience some pain and you will never get to the bottom of what is hurting them.

 “I won’t ever say that the surgery is 100% successful because you’ll always have those horses who will still have something nagging them and you can’t attribute it to anything.
 You just can’t ever figure it out,” he said.
 “And that is very frustrating to me as a veterinarian because I want to help these horses and owners.”

 Post-surgery, giving their back some level of fitness before returning under saddle is very important.
 It gives them a jump-start before they go back under saddle again.
 Using a Pessoa balance training system, lunging, stretching and pole exercises have also been proven to be beneficial to a horse being legged up after kissing spine surgery.